nanobox-cc/nano-client/README.md

-# Nanocurreny client for Node and Browser
+# Simple Nano client for Node and Browser

 A simplified client for the Nano network.
 This library aims to support the most used actions for interacting with Nano.